brack3t/django-braces/docs/index.rst

 MultiplePermissionsRequiredMixin
 ================================

-The multiple permissions required view mixin is a more powerful version of the permission required mixin.
+The multiple permissions required view mixin is a more powerful version of the ``PermissionRequiredMixin``.
 This view mixin can handle multiple permissions by setting the mandatory ``permissions`` attribute as a dict with the keys ``any`` and/or ``all`` to a list/tuple of <app label>.<permission codename> permissions.
 The ``all`` key requires the request.user to have all of the specified permissions.